-While the idea of opening an account online may seem intimidating, the truth is that financial institutions go to great lengths to make the process as easy and as smooth as possible (so easy that you can do it on the go, on your phone).
+While the idea of opening an account online may seem intimidating, the truth is that financial institutions go to great lengths to make the process as easy and as smooth as possible.

 Continue reading to find out what you need to open a bank account online, as well as what you can expect during the process itself.